becomedragon/mlDemo/README.md

 implement simple image recongnition demo according to Apple provide .mlmodel file

-also use iOS 11 new API.
+also use some iOS 11 new APIs.

 #### there have two functions: